Hoàng Văn Phúc

-Hoàng Văn Phúc (born 1964) is a Vietnamese football manager and former player who is currently the techinical director of V.League 1 side Hà Nội.
+Hoàng Văn Phúc (born 20 December 1964) is a Vietnamese football manager and former player who is currently the head coach of Vietnam women's national football team.

 Managerial career

 In 2013, Phúc was named the interim manager of the Vietnam national football team.

+On 16 April 2026, Phúc was appointed to be the head coach of Vietnam women's national football team, replacing Mai Đức Chung, who led the team for 10 years.